13.2.4 Child Arrangements Orders - Financial Support

 Should carers fail to comply with the requirements, the authority may suspend payment of the financial support provided.

-Holders of residence orders must also agree to complete and supply the authority with an annual statement of their circumstances for the annual review.
+Holders of Child Arrangements Orders must also agree to complete and supply the authority with an annual statement of their circumstances for the annual review.

 The carers should specify the following in the statement: